Connected

 The damage to local roads had kept us close to home for too long, but this beautiful day called for a communion with nature at Waccamaw State Park, the perfect spot to stretch our legs without getting our feet wet.

-We'd barely begun our walk through the flooded swampland, and already, the forest canopy, lush and towering, closed in around us.
+We'd barely begun our walk through the flooded swampland when the lush and towering forest canopy closed in around us.
 Ms. Wonder walked ahead of me, closely surveying the terrain.
-She was undoubtedly wary of the danger posed by spiders, bees, and snakes.
-I know I was.
+She was undoubtedly assessing the danger posed by spiders, bees, and snakes.

 "Be sure to look down and all around before you look over," she said in a tone as steady as her steps.